ManLikeTeetos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path : Add /action to the PATH
-3-paths : Counts the number of directories in PATH 4-global_variables : list all global variables
+3-paths : Counts the number of directories in PATH 4-global_variables : list all global variables 5-local_variables : List all local variables and environment variables, and functions.